-The MED of the above communication equilibrium is also implementable by a mechanism with property S. That mechanism sends to player 1 the same messages as the mechanism described above, and sends to each of the other two players i (= 2,3) a message that depends on the others' types according to the table where $(\mathbf{Z}2, \mathbf{Z}3)$ is a pair of (dependent) random variables that equals (L,R) with probability 0.5 and (R,L) with probability 0.5.
+The MED of the above communication equilibrium is also implementable by a mechanism with property S. That mechanism sends to player 1 the same messages as the mechanism described above, and sends to each of the other two players i (= 2,3) a message that depends on the others' types according to the table where $(\mathbf{Z}2, \mathbf{Z}3)$ is a pair of (dependent) random variables that equals (L, R) with probability 0.5 and (R, L) with probability 0.5.
 A communication equilibrium with this mechanism that has the same MED as the previous one is defined as follows.
 The strategy of each player is to play according to the message he receives, unless he is of type t'', in which case he plays L. For a player of type t'', playing R would not increase the conditional expectation of the payoff, regardless of the message he receives.
-This is because, given that the received message is L or R, the conditional probability that the other players have types t_1' and t' is 1/3 or 1/5, respectively.
+This is because, given that the received message is L or R, the conditional probability that the other players have types t'1 and t' is 1/3 or 1/5, respectively.
 Since both $1/3 \times 3$ and $1/5 \times 3$ are greater than 1/2, deviations to R are unprofitable.
 The incentive compatibility of truthful type reports is proved by arguments similar to those used for the previous equilibrium.

-$$\begin{array}{cccc} t_1',t' & t_1'',t' & t_1',t'' & t_1'',t'' \\ \hline \boldsymbol{Z}i & L & R & R \end{array},$$ where P^1 , P^2 , P^3 , P^4 are four probability measures on player 3's message space M_3 .
-If the type of player 3 is t', he is supposed to play L or R if he receives any message in $\mathrm{supp}(P^2)$ or in $\mathrm{supp}(P^3) \cup \mathrm{supp}(P^4)$, respectively.
+There is no communication equilibrium with a mechanism with properties S and I that has the above MED.
+To see this, suppose that such a communication equilibrium exists.
+Since property S implies \tilde{S} , the distribution of the mechanism's messages to player 3 only depends on the other players' types, so that it can be described by the table where P^1 , P^2 , P^3 , P^4 are four probability measures on player 3's message space M_3 .
+If the type of player 3 is t', he is supposed to play L or R if he receives any message in $\text{supp}(P^2)$ or in $\text{supp}(P^3) \cup \text{supp}(P^4)$, respectively.
 Therefore, these two subsets of M_3 must be disjoint.
 If the type of player 3 is t'', he is supposed to play L regardless of the message m_3 he receives.
 Deviation to R should not increase the conditional expectation of the player's payoff, which means that